We sort your Self Assessment for you. £119, all in.

 Fast, effortless and 100% online.

-Otherwise, the loan is considered a “benefit in kind” and you have to pay tax on it.
+If these conditions aren’t met, the loan is considered instead a benefit in kind, and you have to pay tax on it.

 "*" indicates required fields